himanshunaidu/data512/data-512-homework_1/README.md

 5. You can now proceed with running your notebooks or any other tasks within the activated Conda environment.

 Remember to deactivate the environment when you're done by running `conda deactivate`.

+### Running the Notebook

+The notebook does not need any additional configuration.
+Thus, you can run the code using the 'Run All' option.

+The entire code takes ~30 minutes to run on the system used to develop this project, with the main bottleneck being the 'Data Acquisition' step that involves using the pageviews API (that has rate limits).

+Note: The system used to develop this project is equipped with a 12th Gen Intel® Core™ i7-12700H processor (2.30 GHz)

 ## API Documentation